Ocean State Poets~~~Giving Voice

 In 2010, Ocean State Poets, a non-profit to further promote the reading and writing of poetry across Rhode Island, flowed out of a prior inspiration known as Power to the Poets, a community outreach program of volunteer poets, created by Rose Pearson, Creative Director of The Writers’ Circle, in September 2008 and continued in 2009-2010 under the aegis of Praying Mantis Press, a non-profit established by poet Heather Sullivan.

-To date, we have visited over 30 sites around the State, bringing free poetry programs to the public.
+We visited over 30 sites around the State, bringing free poetry programs to the public.
 At first, our focus was to reach out to marginalized populations in alternative schools, prisons, homeless shelters, group homes, addiction-recovery residences, The Institute for Non-Violence and nursing care facilities.

+Through these forms of outreach, Ocean State Poets served thousands of individuals across the State.
 In April 2011, Ocean State Poets was recognized by the Rhode Island Attorney General at the Victim’s Grove Ceremony and given a citation for our “outstanding assistance and support to victims of crime.”
 In addition, we were given an award by the RI General Treasurer for our “advocacy of victims’ rights.”

 Where We Are Now